Scalable Maximum Entropy Population Synthesis via Persistent Contrastive Divergence: Abstract

 \section{Abstract}

-Maximum entropy (MaxEnt) modelling provides a principled framework for generating synthetic populations from aggregate census data, without access to individual-level microdata.
-The bottleneck of existing approaches is exact expectation computation, which requires summing over the full tuple space $\cX$ and becomes infeasible for more than $K \approx 20$ categorical attributes.
-We propose \emph{GibbsPCDSolver}, a stochastic replacement for this computation based on Persistent Contrastive Divergence (PCD): a persistent pool of $N$ synthetic individuals is updated by Gibbs sweeps at each gradient step, providing a stochastic approximation of the model expectations without ever materialising $\cX$.
+Maximum entropy (MaxEnt) modelling provides a principled framework for generating synthetic populations from aggregate census data, without access to individual-level microdata. \chg{ The bottleneck of existing approaches is exact expectation computation, which requires summing over the full tuple space $\cX$ and becomes infeasible for more than $K \approx 20$ categorical attributes.}{The bottleneck of exact-enumeration approaches is expectation computation by explicit summation over the full tuple space $\cX$, which becomes infeasible for more than $K \approx 20$ categorical attributes; sampling-based alternatives exist but rely on Metropolis-type schemes that require proposal tuning and rejection steps.} We propose \emph{GibbsPCDSolver}, a stochastic replacement for this computation based on Persistent Contrastive Divergence (PCD): a persistent pool of $N$ synthetic individuals is updated by Gibbs sweeps at each gradient step, providing a stochastic approximation of the model expectations without ever materialising $\cX$.
 We validate the approach on controlled benchmarks and on \emph{Syn-ISTAT}, a $K{=}15$ Italian demographic benchmark with analytically exact marginal targets derived from ISTAT-inspired conditional probability tables.
 Scaling experiments across $K \in \{12, 20, 30, 40, 50\}$ confirm that GibbsPCDSolver maintains $\MRE \in [0.010, 0.018]$ while $|\cX|$ grows eighteen orders of magnitude, with runtime scaling as $O(K)$ rather than $O(|\cX|)$.
 On Syn-ISTAT, GibbsPCDSolver reaches $\MRE{=}0.03$ on training constraints and---crucially---produces populations with effective sample size $\Neff = N$ versus $\Neff \approx 0.012\,N$ for generalised raking, an $86.8{\times}$ diversity advantage that is essential for agent-based urban simulations.